 If terminating Carrier needs to modify the SDP, the Carrier SHOULD offer the modified SDP in an UPDATE request.

-Alternatively, with bi-lateral agreement, the terminating Carrier network MAY utilize forked responses to ensure that 18x/200 responses containing different SDP copies are not sent within the same dialog.
+Alternatively, with bi-lateral agreement, the terminating Carrier network MAY utilize multiple dialogs to ensure that 18x/200 responses containing different SDP copies are not sent within the same dialog.
+The terminating Carrier network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP.
 This MUST only be used if it had not previously received a Request-Disposition header [RFC 3841] preventing the use of forking, (e.g., Request-Disposition: no-fork).

-The terminating Carrier network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP, as if the INVITE had been sequentially forked.
+Editor’s note: Tim Dwight, Jim Calme, Martin Dolly, and any other interested parties will develop a contribution to revise this section.

 Redirecting the INVITE